Radio & TV Journalism

 Allow yourself to be cast away in eight glorious decades of the most iconic show on radio, Desert Island Discs, with 80 of the most powerful and unforgettable interviews, revisiting every era of Desert Island Disc's storied history.
 Also featuring brand new material as castaways are interviewed about their experiences - did the conversation go how they expected?
 Would Sir Patrick Stewart still take his beloved billiards table (and a shed to keep it in, of course)?
 And does Hilary Devey stick by her endless supply of Cointreau?

-Read by: Kamal Ahmed
+Read by: Emma Thompson

 Read by: Lucy Cooke